-To comply with Ohio Director of Health guidelines and orders limiting/prohibiting group gatherings of more than 10 persons, no in-person attendance at LACRPC meetings by the public will be available.
-The public can view committee meetings via the LACRPC Facebook page (click on this link), or by clicking on FB icon at the top of the page.
+In order to allow individuals to exercise personal caution in regards to COVID-19, a link to virtual meetings will be issued one week in advance of the scheduled meeting.
+The public can gain access to the meeting link through local media sources.
 Anyone wanting to exercise Privilege-of-the-Floor, for a committee meeting, must contact the LACRPC at 419-228-1836.
 All meeting agendas/minutes are published on the LACRPC website; click on the “Committees” tab on the left for more meeting information.

 The governing body of the LACRPC is its Board of Directors, known as the Regional Planning Commission.
 The Board reviews and takes action on recommendations made by LACRPC staff and committees.
 Representation on the Board is achieved by the appointment of delegates.
 Such appointment is made by the participating jurisdictions (county, municipality and townships).
 The delegates are appointed for a two -year term, starting in April of the even-numbered years.

 The various political subdivisions assign delegates to Regional Planning Commission in the following manner: